 Blocked traffic: The attempts to send messages that were stopped by connection-based filtering at the MTA connection level or by Trend Micro Email Security incoming security filtering.

 If you select Blocked traffic as your search condition, you can further select a block reason.
+See Blocked Message Details for details about the block reasons.
 A summary of email message traffic blocked by Trend Micro Email Security is displayed.

 Content-based filtering is not included in this category.